Sophie Turner And Joe Jonas Both Get Tattoos Honoring Their Grandfathers

 The couple was most recently spotted in London with Jonas’s younger brother, Nick, his girlfriend, Quantico star, Priyanka Chopra and his older brother, Kevin.
 The group was having dinner in celebration of Chopra’s birthday.

-While Jonas may have gotten some fresh ink paying tribute to his grandfather, he apparently got a tattoo of his fiancé on his arm not too long ago and although he never confirmed that it was in fact Turner, fans were quick to speculate that it was.
+While Jonas may have gotten some fresh ink paying tribute to his grandfather, he apparently got a tattoo of his fiancé on his arm not too long ago and although he never confirmed that it was, in fact, Turner, fans were quick to speculate that it was.

 Many fans will argue that it’s risky when celebrities get tattoos of their significant others as the relationship could suddenly come to an end.